Find out more about breast cancer, including how common it is and ways to reduce your risk.

-Breast cancer is the most common cancer in the UK – one in eight women develop the disease at some stage in their lifetime.
+Breast cancer is the most common cancer in the UK – 1 in 8 women develop the disease at some stage in their lifetime.

 Breast cancer is rare in men, with around 400 new cases diagnosed each year in the UK, compared with 54,724 new cases in women in 2017*.

-Only three per cent of breast cancer cases are in women who carry genes that have been linked to the disease.
+Only 3% of breast cancer cases are in women who carry genes that have been linked to the disease.
 Many of the factors that increase your chances of developing the disease are linked to your lifestyle.

 Breasts are made up of fatty connective tissue, milk-producing glands and ducts that carry milk from the glands to the nipple.
 Breast tissue naturally develops in response to hormones at different stages of life – for example, during puberty, pregnancy and breastfeeding.